IBM/javacore-analyser/README.md

 3. Run the following command:
    `pip install javacore-analyser`
     OR
-   `pip install --extra-index-url https://test.pypi.org/simple/ javacore-analyser` - if you want an experimental version
+   `pip install --pre --extra-index-url https://test.pypi.org/simple/ javacore-analyser` - if you want an experimental version

 #### Installing from sources
 This is recommended for geeks only: